ianhojy/ianhojy.github.io/_portfolio/Kalman_Filter.md

 ### Modelling

-Whatabout Vw and Ve?
-There is a method to estimate these variances from data called autocovariance least squares developed by Rajamani and Rawlings(2007, 2009).
+What about $V_w$ and $V_e$?
+There is a method to estimate these variances from data called autocovariance least squares developed by Rajamani and Rawlings (2007, 2009).

 But for simplicity,
 we will follow Montana and assume $ω =